krwenholz/krwenholz.github.io/index.md

 Washington.
 This year, I'll be finishing up my coursework to graduate in May, all whilst fending off the vicious local wildlife.

-##Current Projects##
+## Current Projects ##
-* Finish my Honors Senior Thesis on my Support Vector Machine for the timeliness of the ferry system.
+* Finish an Honors Senior Thesis on my Support Vector Machine for the timeliness of the ferry system.
 * Continue developing [LendingShack](http://www.lendingshack.com)!
 (With the
 help of my great friend and colleague, Josef Lange.)
 * Graduate, and get a job I would be thrilled to talk about with my non-technical